jenisys/invoke-cleanup/README.rst

 Functionality of `invoke-cleanup`_
 ------------------------------------------------------------------------------

-This kind of functionality is provided by the `invoke-cleanup`_.
+This following functionality is provided by the `invoke-cleanup`_.

 `invoke-cleanup`_ provides two tasks and a number of helper functions to simplify the implementation of cleanup tasks.